subnero1/MapMaths.jl/README.md

 ## History, Outlook & Alternatives

 The main goal of MapMaths v0.1 was to sand away some of the rough edges of [Geodesy.jl](https://github.com/JuliaGeo/Geodesy.jl), but this goal has since been achieved with much better feature-completeness in [CoordRefSystems.jl](https://github.com/JuliaEarth/CoordRefSystems.jl).
-Correspondingly, the current version v0.2 instead focuses on prototyping an implementation that makes it economical to support a much larger share of partial coordinate conversions (e.g. `GeocentricLatAlt()` to `GeodeticLat()`) while guaranteeing transitive closure (if you can convert `A` to `B` and `B` to `C`, then you can also directly convert `A` to `C`).
-This implementation is currently still experimental.
+Correspondingly, the current version v0.2 instead focuses on prototyping a framework that makes it economical to support a much larger share of partial coordinate conversions (e.g. `GeocentricLatAlt()` to `GeodeticLat()`) while guaranteeing transitive closure (if you can convert `A` to `B` and `B` to `C`, then you can also directly convert `A` to `C`).
+This framework is currently still experimental.
 We hope that we can join forces with the Geodesy and CoordRefSystems communities if and when it stabilises.

 ## Under The Hood